 How do you Pre-Pay Gratuities on a Disney Cruise?

-Can you Remove Gratuities on a Disney Cruise?
+Can You Decrease or Remove Gratuities on a Disney Cruise?

-Yes, you can remove, reduce, or increase the automatic gratuities on a Disney cruise by visiting Guest Services during the cruise.
+Yes, you can reduce or completely remove the suggested gratuities on a Disney cruise.

-Disney automatically charges your onboard account the standard tip amounts (unless you pre-pay).
-No tip amount is set in stone, so Disney allows you to adjust them before the cruise ends if you want to give more or wish to give less; just contact Guest Services onboard your Disney Cruise.
+If you do nothing, Disney will automatically charge your onboard account the standard tip amounts.
+But no tip amount is set in stone.
+Disney allows you to adjust them before the cruise ends—just contact Guest Services onboard your Disney Cruise.

-How Do my Crew Members Know I Tipped Them?
+How Do the Crew Members Know I Tipped Them?

-At the end of your cruise, you will receive four envelopes and a sheet detailing all automatic tips that have been charged to your room folio.
+Near the end of your cruise, you will receive special envelopes and a sheet detailing all tips that have been charged to your room folio.
 This sheet is perforated so you can separate the section relating to each Crew Member and place it in the envelope (along with additional cash should you desire).

 You may give these envelopes directly to the serving team on the last night at dinner or at breakfast on your final morning.
 For your stateroom hostess, you may give the envelope to them in person or leave it in your room.

-Don’t worry if you don’t have a chance to pass a tip envelope to a particular Crew Member… they’ll still receive the appropriate amount designated for them in your stateroom folio (but of course won’t get any actual cash you might have included).
+Don't worry if you don't have a chance to pass a tip envelope to a particular Crew Member—they'll still receive the amount designated for them in your stateroom folio (but of course won't get any actual cash you might have included).

-Specialty dining on Disney cruises is a step above the regular dining room experience and is not included in a Disney cruise’s base price.
-You can choose between Palo and Remy, which both offer exquisite cuisine and an intimate setting.
+Specialty dining on Disney cruises is a step above the regular dining room experience and is not included in a Disney cruise's base price.
+You can choose from such high-end restaurants as Palo, Palo Steakhouse, Remy, and Enchanté.
+All offer exquisite cuisine and an intimate setting.

 How Does Tipping Work at Bars and Clubs?